A collection of online resources I’ve found particularly useful or inspiring.

 These are links to websites, but it’s more convenient to subscribe to the podcasts using iTunes (or similar).

-Interviews with artists, updated weekly.
+Interviews with artists, updated every fortnight.

 Artists Tony Curanaj and Edward Minoff talk art with a range of guests.